AnthonyAlade/SQL_PROJECT/README.md

 # SQL_PROJECT

-Welcome to my SQL portfolio, in this repository, you will find two SQL projects that highlight my skills in exploratory data analysis and data cleaning.
+Welcome to my SQL portfolio, in this repository, you will find three SQL projects that highlight my skills in exploratory data analysis and data cleaning.

 ## Project Overview
 This repository contains three key SQL projects: